Click filter to remove

-Description: The Wampanoag materials in the Elsie Clews Parsons papers consist of 1 notebooks labelled "Martha's Vineyard - Notes," found in Subcollection II, Series IV, "Research Notes."
-This notebook concerns folklore and customs on Martha's Vineyard as a whole during 1919 and may contain some Wampanoag information, especially near the beginning.
+Description: The Wampanoag materials in the Elsie Clews Parsons papers consist of one set of loose notes labelled "Martha's Vineyard - Notes," found in Subcollection II, Series IV, "Research Notes."
+These notes were recorded in 1919 from Lucina Jeffers (Wampanoag) of Aquinnah ("Gay Head"), who was aged 85 at the time.
+The notes concern folklore and customs on Martha's Vineyard and some genealogical information.

 Description: Materials relating to Speck's study of the peoples now often known collectively as Wampanoag, but who once comprised several tribal entities living in eastern Massachusetts and Rhode Island, including Cape Cod (the Nauset) and islands such as Martha's Vineyard (the Aquinnah or Gay Head Indians).
 In Subcollection I, Series I, see item II(4B9c), "Mistassini Band -- c.
 Field Notes," which contains notes, some by Gladys Tantaquidgeon concerning "Gay Head Indians."
 In this same series, see item III(14D11) "Wampanoag miscellaneous notes," which includes one postal card from Uncle Al to Speck, concerning an island; a letter from Rachelle T. Ryan to Speck reserving a cottage at Gay Head; Frederick S. Hammett (Wistar Institute) to Speck concerning his archaeological find at North Truro, Massachusetts; and a four-page letter from Chief Leroy C. Perry (Ousamequin or Yellow Feather, Wampanoag) concerning tribal and intertribal social activities.
 Item III(14D17), "Pennacook miscellaneous notes" contains a notebook with information on Wampanoag of Martha's Vineyard and Cape Cod areas, incuding genealogical and population notes.
 In Series I, Series II, see correspondence with Marion G. Bever.
 Finally, see the "Wampanoag" folder in Subcollection I, Series III, which contains 6 photographs.
 In Subcollection I, Series IV, there is one lantern slide of Mashpee Indians.
 In Series V, see the map "Maine, New England, Eastern Canada."